Saga-Book

 Saga-Book is the Society’s annual periodical, and one of the world’s leading publications in the field of medieval Northern studies.
 A new issue comes out every autumn.
 Back issues (two years or more older than the current issue) are available in PDF below.

-The current editors are Alison Finlay, John McKinnell, Carl Phelpstead and Elizabeth Ashman Rowe.
-Reviews are edited by Alison Finlay and Jessica Clare Hancock.
+The current editors are Alison Finlay, Gareth Lloyd Evans, John McKinnell, Elizabeth Ashman Rowe and Brittany Schorn.
+Reviews are edited by Gareth Lloyd Evans and Jessica Hancock.

 Submissions for publication in Saga-Book are welcomed.
-Please see the Information for Contributors for details.
+Please see the Information for Contributors below for details.

 The Saga-Book Archive